mousecpn/Equivariant-Volumetric-Grasping/README.md

 pip install -e .
 ```

-4. Data collection can be referred to [GIGA](https://github.com/UT-Austin-RPL/GIGA) or [OrbitGrasp](https://github.com/BoceHu/orbitgrasp).
-We will release our data collection code as soon as possible.
+4. Data collection can be referred to this [repo](https://github.com/mousecpn/grasp-data-collection).

 ## Training